Demystifying AI for the rest of us

 Not everything benefits from AI assistance:

-Anything requiring context the model can't access - Team dynamics, company politics, why that project failed last year, internal docs, decisions that were never written down.
+• Anything requiring context the model can't access.
+Team dynamics, company politics, why a project failed last year, internal docs, and decisions that were never written down all fall into this category.
 Even with web search, if the answer lives in someone's head or behind a login, AI can't help.
-It can help you think through options, but the judgment is yours.
+It can help you think through options, but the judgement is yours.

-High-stakes content you won't review - AI can draft, but if it's going to a customer or exec, you need to read every word.
-The 5% that's wrong could be the part that matters.
+• High-stakes content you won't review.
+AI can draft, but if it's going to a customer or executive, you need to read every word.
+The 5% that's wrong could be the part that matters most.

 The bottom line

-LLMs are prediction engines.
-They learned patterns from text - what good answers look like, how conversations flow, what helpful responses sound like.
+LLMs are prediction engines that learned patterns from text: what good answers look like, how conversations flow, and what helpful responses sound like.
 They're powerful because those patterns cover a lot of ground, but they're also limited because patterns aren't principles.

-When things go wrong - hallucinations, context degradation, sycophancy - it's not random.
-It's the mechanism showing through.
-And knowing the mechanism means you can work around it: verify claims, keep conversations focused, ask neutral questions, start fresh when needed.
+When things go wrong (hallucinations, context degradation, sycophancy), it's not random; it's the mechanism showing through.
+Naturally, knowing the mechanism means you can work around it by verifying claims, keeping conversations focused, asking neutral questions, and starting fresh when needed.

-These tools won't replace your judgment.
-But they can multiply what you're able to research, draft, and explore.
+These tools won't replace your judgement, but they can multiply what you're able to research, draft, and explore.
 That side project you never had time for?
 You might actually build it now.

-This is also why today's AI isn't replacing humans anytime soon.
-Pattern-matching at scale is useful, but principles, context, and judgment still come from you.
+Ultimately, this is also why today's AI isn't replacing humans anytime soon.
+Pattern-matching at scale is useful, but principles, context, and judgement still come from you.
 The model predicts what a good answer looks like, and you decide whether it actually is one.

 P.S. - What about AGI?